Happy Forgings Limited (NSE:HAPPYFORGE)

 • Q1 25/26

-Q1 FY26 saw 3.6% revenue growth and strong margins, driven by new business wins and domestic demand, despite global headwinds and export declines.
-CapEx and capacity expansion continue, with a medium-term growth outlook of 15%-18% annually.
+Q1 FY26 saw 3.6% revenue growth and resilient margins despite global headwinds, with strong domestic performance and new order wins in farm, wind, and industrial segments.
+CapEx and capacity expansion remain on track, supporting a medium-term growth outlook of 15%-18%.

 Fiscal Year 2025